hevnsnt/mvt-auto/README.md

 # backup_ios

 **backup_ios** automates the forensic backup and analysis process for iOS devices using the [Mobile Verification Toolkit (MVT)](https://github.com/mvt-project/mvt).
 This tool streamlines the workflow for forensic investigators by automating encrypted backups, decryption, and subsequent IOC-based analysis, all in one go.
+This tool provides a streamlined, automated workflow for forensic examination of iOS devices using idevicebackup2 and MVT (Mobile Verification Toolkit).
+It performs the following steps:
+1.	**Drive Selection & Backup Directory Creation:** Prompts you to select an external drive and automatically creates a timestamped folder for the backup.
+2.	**Encryption Handling:** If your iOS device is not already set to encrypt backups, the tool enables encryption and generates a secure password.
+After the backup finishes, it disables encryption again, effectively “unlocking” the device.
+If anything goes wrong in the backup, the phone will be unlocked with the password.
+The password is also saved in a text file and in the logs.
+3.	**Real-Time Backup:** Uses idevicebackup2 to create a live, real-time backup of the device.
+4.	**Backup Decryption & Analysis:** Decrypts the backup using mvt-ios and then automatically updates the Indicators of Compromise (IOCs) list before scanning the decrypted backup for potential spyware or malicious indicators.
+5.	**Logging & Reporting:** Logs are kept in a dedicated file alongside the backup directory, providing a record of all actions taken.

 ## Overview